 2003 commissioned by RELACHE Ensemble to write a piece for film In the Street and premired in Philadelphia.
 Started working with visual played by the music since 2004.
 In 2005 Awarded Alphert/Ucross Residency.

 Ikue received a grant from the Foundation for Contemporary Arts in 2006.
 In 2007 the Tate Modern commissioned Ikue to create a live sound track for screenings of Maya Deren's silent films.
 In 2008 Ikue celebrated her 30th year in NY and performed at the Japan Society.
 Recent commissioners include the Montalvo Arts Center and SWR German radio program and Shajah Art foundation in UAE.
-Current working groups include MEPHISTA with Sylvie Courvoisier and Susie Ibarra, PHANTOM ORCHARD with Zeena Parkins, project with Koichi Makigami and various ensembles of John Zorn and projects with Kim Gordon.
+Current working groups include MEPHISTA with Sylvie Courvoisier and Susie Ibarra, PHANTOM ORCHARD with Zeena Parkins, project with Koichi Makigami and various ensembles of John Zorn.

 New duo Twindrums project with YoshimiO